nwselfcheckout/archive-tools/archive-tools/log4j-patch/README.md

 |              | ~~Ubuntu Test 1~~* |
 |              | ~~Ubuntu Test 2~~* |

-> \* These saves are upgraded to 1.18.1 since there is no need for
+> \* These saves are upgraded to 1.18.1 (or later, if compatible) since there is no need for
 > them to be hosted on their original version.